-As a Bluebeam Certified Instructor, I’ve run across many daily users of Bluebeam Revu who taught themselves how to use the program just through trial and error.
-Although Revu’s interface and accessibility of tools definitely makes the program easy to navigate without the need of a structured training session, there are many reasons why even intermediate to advanced users could benefit from attending a Bluebeam Revu Training course.
-For those of you who think you know all you need to know about Revu, here are ten reasons why attending a Bluebeam Revu training course may be useful for increasing the efficiency of your workflows.
+As a Bluebeam Certified Instructor, I’ve come across many daily users of Bluebeam Revu who taught themselves how to use the program through trial and error.
+Revu’s interface and accessibility of tools do make the program easier to navigate, but there are many reasons why even intermediate to advanced users can benefit from attending a Bluebeam Revu Training course.
+Here are ten reasons why attending a Bluebeam Revu training course may be useful for increasing the efficiency of your workflows.

 1. You’ll learn about all sorts of Keyboard shortcuts, tips, and tricks

 Bluebeam Revu features a variety of keyboard shortcuts and tools that can help with project efficiency and accuracy.
-Many of these keyboard shortcuts are not immediately apparent from Bluebeam Revu’s interface, and most users would not know about these useful tools without being told about them.
-In both our Bluebeam Revu Essentials and Advanced training courses, we go over all of the ways you can utilize your keyboard to speed up processes- such as using the shift key to keep a straight line for accurate measurements or using the ctrl key to switch between PDF navigation defaults.
+Many of these keyboard shortcuts are not immediately apparent from Bluebeam Revu’s interface.
+In fact, most users would not know about these useful tools without taking a training class.
+In both our Bluebeam Revu Essentials, and Advanced training courses, we go over all the ways you can use your keyboard to speed up processes.
+For example, using the shift key to keep a straight line for accurate measurements or using the ctrl key to switch between PDF navigation defaults.

 Tip: Holding down the shift key will keep your lines at 90 or 45 degree angles when placing markups or taking measurements!